peterzheng98/RCompiler-Spec/src/tokens.md

 r[lex.token.literal.int.restriction]
 Like any literal, an integer literal may be followed (immediately, without any spaces) by a suffix as described above.
-The suffix may not begin with `e` or `E`, as that would be interpreted as the exponent of a floating-point literal.
 See [Integer literal expressions] for the effect of these suffixes.

 Examples of integer literals which are accepted as literal expressions: